api3dao/old-api3-docs/docs/beacon/v0.1/introduction/hackathon.md

    contract in the search field.

 3. Click _contract > write contract > connect to web3_.
 Connect your wallet
-   using the testnet you have selected in Etherscan.
+   using the testnet you have selected in Etherscan/Polygonscan.

 4. Select the `whitelistReader` function (#5) and enter the [beaconId](../reference/beacon-ids.md) and the address of your smart contract